-4. In a bowl, add 2 C cauliflower puree, milk, and your spices.
+4. In a bowl, add 2 C cauliflower puree, milk, coconut butter, and your spices.
 Stir to combine.
-Add the pan mixture, and the cheese.
+Add the pan mixture and the cheese.
 Stir until well combined and cheese melts in.
 Mix in the drained noodles until covered with sauce.
 Serve it up!

 Per 1/2 cup serving:

 • Fat 8g